-- Be sure to make a fresh cut off the bottom of the tree when you get home and always place it in water.
-Use a proper tree stand so that water can enter the base of the tree.
-You might be surprised at how much water the tree will draw, so be sure to check the water level daily which will ensure that the tree keeps fresh.
+- Be sure to make a fresh cut off of the bottom of the tree when you get home and always place it in water.
+Use a proper tree stand so that water can easily enter the base of the tree.
+You might be surprised at how much water the tree will draw, so be sure to check and replenish the water level daily to ensure that the tree keeps fresh.

-- Always place the tree away from any heat sources like fire places, candles and space heaters.
+- Always place the tree away from any sources of flame such as fire places or candles.
+Any source of heat is drying, so avoid positioning the tree close to forced air floor vents, radiators or space heaters as well.
 Under no circumstances should candles be used on a tree.

 - Make sure you are using appropriate indoor and outdoor lights.
 The lights should have been tested and have the appropriate CSA designation.
-Do not use damaged lights.
-Throw them away.
+Do not use damaged lights -- throw them away.
 Make sure to plug lights into a circuit that is grounded.
-The same rules apply to artificial trees.
+(The same rules apply to artificial trees as well.)

-- When you go to bed each night, do not forgot to turn off the lights.
-It will save energy and it will also avoid any electrical fires that might occur while you and your family are asleep.
+- When you go to bed each night, do not forgot to turn off the lights on your tree.
+This will save energy and it will also avoid the occurrence of an electrical fire while you and your family are asleep.

 - Even a well-watered tree should be taken down and discarded after four weeks.
-If you notice your tree is dropping needles, check that there is water and that the water is able to enter the tree.
+If you notice that your tree is dropping needles, check that there is water in the tree stand reservoir and that the water is able to enter the tree.
 If it continues to drop needles, it is time to get rid of it.

 - Be sure that your tree is discarded promptly.
 Many municipalities have scheduled Christmas tree pick up dates, so co-ordinate accordingly.
-Do not allow your discarded tree to languish on your property, as they are an attractive target for arsonists.
+Do not allow your discarded tree to languish on your property, and do not store it close to your garage or other flammable structures, as discarded trees can be an attractive target for arsonists.